apache/incubator-kie-kogito-examples/README.md

 This module contains a number of examples that you can take a look at and try out yourself.
 Please take a look at the readme of each individual example for more details on how the example works and how to run it yourself (either locally or on Kubernetes).

-Since Kogito aims at supporting both Quarkus and SpringBoot each example usually provides both type of projects.
+Since Kogito aims at supporting both Quarkus and Spring Boot each example usually provides both type of projects.

 - Default branch is `stable`, pointing to the latest released version.
 - **[You can also check all versions by looking at releases.](https://github.com/kiegroup/kogito-examples/releases/latest)**